tirtharajdash/tirtharajdash.github.io/_posts/2020-04-23-Git-and-GitHub.markdown

 ```
 $ git commit
 ```
-This will use the default editor (in my case, *vi*).
+This will use the default editor (in my case, *vi* or *nano*).
 If you prefer some other editor like *emacs*, you need to set it up for use by Git:
 ```
 $ git config --global core.editor emacs
 ```